-Landscape Category Values Areas Desired Outco Heritage Landscapes Heritage - reflects historic heritage and significant features Heritage sites and protected trees Protection of Avoidance of physically and Heritage landscape precincts and districts Avoidance of the context a by contrastin landscape pa utcome or avoid additional modification and visually.
+Landscape Category Values Areas Desired Outcome Heritage Landscapes Heritage - reflects historic heritage and significant features Heritage sites and protected trees Protection of features and views to features.
+Avoidance of encroachment of development both physically and visually on the feature.
+Heritage landscape precincts and districts Avoidance of development which adversely affects the context and surroundings of heritage features by contrasting or undermining the existing landscape pattern.